AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/common-logs.md

 Fri Jul 20 22:35:45 2018 I pid 3648 "GET /favicon.ico" 503 - 54234ms authorfarm/-
 ```

 This means the AEM instance had an open socket it could reach and timed out with the response.
-This means your AEM instance was too slow or un-healthy and dispatcher reached it's configured timeout settings in the render section of the farm.
+This means your AEM instance was too slow or un-healthy and Dispatcher reached it's configured timeout settings in the render section of the farm.
 Either increase the timeout setting or get your AEM instance healthy.

 ## Caching level